oci-pronghorn/FogLight/README.md

 ## Importing the Maven project in IntelliJ
 Select File -> Open.

 Browse to the directory (folder) under your project that contains the "src" folder as well as a "pom.xml" file.

-    Click "OK"
+Click "OK".

 The import will be performed automatically.